-The contribution requirements for the GLI Plan are governed by \$51.1-506 and \$51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
-The total rate for the GLI Plan was 1.31% of covered employee compensation.
+The contribution requirements for the GLI Plan are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
+The total rate for the GLI Plan was 1.34% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.80% (1.34% x 60%) and the employer component was 0.54% (1.34% x 40%).
-Employers may elect to pay all or part of the employer's contribution; however, the employer must pay all of the employer contribution.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2021 was 0.54% of covered employee compensation.
+Employers may elect to pay all or part of the employee contribution; however, the employer must pay all of the employer contribution.
+Each employer's contractually required employer contribution rate for the year ended June 30, 2022 was 0.54% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the GLI Plan from the entity were \$366 and \$353 for the years ended June 30, 2021 and June 30, 2020, respectively.